I will show you steps by steps how to grow your own

 1. Making the Compost

-Raw materials for the compost are mixed together, moistened and composted.
+Raw materials for the compost are mixed together, moistened and composted.2.
+Spawning.

 The compost is placed in containers or beds, under cover, and spawn is added.
-Conditions are controlled to achieve optimum growth of the spawn so that it can fill the compost with mycelia over a period of weeks.
+Conditions are controlled to achieve optimum growth of the spawn so that it can fill the compost with mycelia over a period of weeks.3.
+Casing.

-Casing involves placing a layer on top of the compost, to bring about environmental conditions which encourage the formation of fruiting bodies (ie: The mushrooms which are eaten).
+Casing involves placing a layer on top of the compost, to bring about environmental conditions which encourage the formation of fruiting bodies (ie: The mushrooms which are eaten).4.
+Harvest

 After several weeks, the first crop is picked.
 Further crops occur every week or so (These are called flushes).
 After a month or two, the flushes decline and the compost should be discarded and the process started again.